Investor hub

 • The Directors believe that the Board has the appropriate balance of diverse skills and experience in order to deliver on its core objectives.
 The Board is not dominated by one individual and all Directors can challenge proposals put forward to the meeting, democratically.
 The Board has a healthy mix of those with industry experience, financial and legal experience.
 All Directors are encouraged to, and do, participate actively in discussions of matters presented to the Board.

-• In addition to the Chief Executive Officer, other Company officers (the Chief Financial Officer, Deputy Chief Financial Officer, and Chief Operating Officer) regularly advise the Board on financial, M&A and other matters.
+• In addition to the Chief Executive Officer, other Company officers (the Chief Financial Officer and Chief Operating Officer) regularly advise the Board on financial, M&A and other matters.
 The Company’s corporate Secretary and the Company’s Chief Legal Officer regularly advise the Board on matters regarding corporate governance, process, procedures, and compliance.
+The Company anticipates that the ESG Management Committee will report to the Board regularly on identified ESG risks and opportunities and on the status of the ESG Implementation Plan.

 • External advisors to the Company – and the Board – include (among others), the Company’s independent certified public accountants, as well as MN Blum, the Company’s component auditors, representatives of whom attend Board meetings twice each year to discuss and report on the annual audit and half-year review.
 Crowe UK, as the Company’s statutory auditors, attends annually to discuss and report on the annual audit.

-• The Company plans to engage in a process to periodically evaluate the performance of the Board, the Committees, and the individual Directors against its objectives to ensure that members of the Board provide relevant and effective contribution.
+• The Company plans to engage in a process to periodically evaluate the performance of the Board, the Committees, and the individual Directors against its objectives to ensure that members of the Board provide relevant and effective contributions.
+The Company’s intent is to execute this plan in 2024.

 • In accordance with the QCA Code, the Company intends to utilize the following framework for periodic evaluation of the Board based on six key indicators and criteria for Board effectiveness.